iotaledger/iota.rs/README.md

 ## Using the library

-Using the library is easy, just add it as dependancy in `Cargo.toml`:
+Using the library is easy, just add it as dependency in `Cargo.toml`:

 ```bash
 [dependencies]